FluxML/Flux.jl/docs/src/tutorials/2021-10-08-dcgan-mnist.md

 generator_loss(fake_output) = logitbinarycrossentropy(fake_output, 1)
 ```

-We also need optimizers for our network.
+We also need optimisers for our network.
 Why you may ask?
-Read more [here](https://towardsdatascience.com/overview-of-various-optimizers-in-neural-networks-17c1be2df6d5).
-For both the generator and discriminator, we will use the [ADAM optimizer](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.ADAM).
+Read more [here](https://towardsdatascience.com/overview-of-various-optimisers-in-neural-networks-17c1be2df6d5).
+For both the generator and discriminator, we will use the [ADAM optimiser](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.ADAM).

 ## Utility functions